mark-andrews/hellobinder-rstan/readme.md

-This is an attempt to make a minimal example of an R based project that uses `rstan` and `brms` that can be shared using [mybinder](https://mybinder.org).
+A minimal `rstan`/`brms` based R/RStudio code project for use on binder.
+This uses R 3.6.
+This is not necessary, and we will hopefully use a more up to date R version in a future version of this binder project.